david-beauchesne/FoodWeb-MultiStressors/FoodWebs-MultipleStressors.md

 $D$ denotes a disturbance to species $i$, $j$ or $k$.

-Studying the effects of multiple disturbances means that we will be focusing on disturbances affecting multiple species that will will call pathways of multiple effects ($D_{i,j}$, $D_{i,k}$, $D_{j,k}$, and $D_{i,j,k}$).
+Studying the effects of multiple disturbances means that we will be focusing on disturbances affecting multiple species, referred to as pathways of multiple effects ($D_{i,j}$, $D_{i,k}$, $D_{j,k}$, and $D_{i,j,k}$).

-In a food web context, we can define the linear or non-linear effect as a function of whether these pathways of multiple effects result in additive ($D_{i,j} = D_i + D_j$), synergistic ($D_{i,j} >> D_i + D_j$),
+In a food web context, we will define linear and non-linear effect as a function of whether these pathways of multiple effects result in additive ($D_{i,j} = D_i + D_j$), synergistic ($D_{i,j} >> D_i + D_j$),